 Breakfast is served until a leisurely midday in the airy dining room at the end of the garden, where there's a vintage motorbike, a piano and a row of arched windows that catch the morning sun.
 It’s a tasty spread of all the usual continental fare - cold meats, cheeses, cereal, fruit, bread and pastries, jams - along with bacon, eggs, homemade orange juice and excellent coffee.

-The dining room is also open on Fridays and Saturdays for dinner.
-The chef mixes traditional Portuguese ingredients with contemporary influences from Europe and beyond and, although we weren’t able to sample them, the results - breaded brie with tomato jam, veal carpaccio with leak cream, bacalhau and coriander risotto - sound very good indeed.
+In the evening (Wed-Sun), the chef mixes traditional Portuguese ingredients with contemporary influences from Europe and beyond.
+Although we weren’t able to sample them, the results - breaded brie with tomato jam, veal carpaccio with leak cream, bacalhau and coriander risotto - sound very good indeed.

-On all days, a selection of so-called ‘light dishes’ is available until 8pm, and staff will happily set up a table inside or out.
-Don’t be fooled by the description: the portions are large enough for a full meal and make a convenient option for lunch and, if you’re prepared to eat early, dinner.
-We tucked into smoked salmon wraps, spaghetti Bolognese and a delicious caprese salad of juicy tomatoes, mozzarella and sweet Balsamic vinegar, followed by simple yet refreshing bowls of cinnamon-dusted ice cream.
+For lunch (and dinner Mon-Tue), a selection of light dishes are available, and staff will happily set up a table inside or out.
+Don’t be fooled by the description: the portions are large enough for a full meal.
+We tucked into smoked salmon wraps, spaghetti Bolognese and a delicious caprese salad, followed by simple yet refreshing bowls of cinnamon-dusted ice cream.
 There’s also an honesty bar in the garden, stocked with juices, beers and wine made especially for Imani by a vineyard-owner friend of José and Mariana.

 When it comes to eating out, Evora’s restaurants are an easy drive or taxi ride away.
 For traditional Alentejo cuisine (herby game stews, wild boar), head to Tasquinha do Oliveira or O Fialho.
 For tapas in a more informal setting, try BL Lounge or nab an alfresco table under the lemon trees at wine bar and deli Páteo.
 Reception can point you in the right direction and make reservations.